reedx305/Namestruct-Templates/README.md

 # NameStruct Extension

-NameStruct is a powerful extension that allows you to load custom JSON templates for enhanced naming and structuring capabilities.
+NameStruct is an extension that allows you to load custom structured JSON templates for enhanced naming and structuring capabilities.

-## Installation and Setup
+## Loading First Template and Setup

 1. **Get the JSON File URL**
    - Navigate to GitHub and open the raw file of either `example1.json` or `example2.json`